+(b)

+(1) If an individual has been convicted of a crime listed in subsection (a) of this section, a licensing entity may waive disqualification or revocation of a license based on the conviction if a request for a waiver is made by:

+- (A) An affected applicant for a license; or - (B) The individual holding a license subject to revocation.

+(2) A basis upon which a waiver may be granted includes without limitation:

-- (C) The length of time since the offense was committed; - (D) Subsequent work history since the offense was committed; - (E) Employment references since the offense was committed; - (F) Character references since the offense was committed; - (G) Relevance of the offense to the occupational license; and - (H) Other evidence demonstrating that licensure of the applicant does not pose a threat to the health or safety of the public. - (c) If an individual has a valid criminal conviction for an offense that could disqualify the individual from receiving a license, the disqualification shall not be considered for more than five (5) years from the date of conviction or incarceration or on which probation ends, whichever date is the latest, if the individual: - (A) Was not convicted for committing a violent or sexual offense; and - (B)Has not been convicted of any other offense during the five-year disqualification Period. - (d) A licensing entity shall not, as a basis upon which a license may be granted or denied: - (1) Use vague or generic terms, including without limitation the phrase "moral turpitude" and "good character"; or - (2) Consider arrests without a subsequent conviction. - (e) Due to the serious nature of the offenses, the following shall result in permanent disqualification for licensure: - (1) Capital murder as prohibited in § 5-10-101; - (2) Murder in the first degree as prohibited in § 5-10-102 and murder in the second degree as prohibited in § 5-10-103; - (3) Kidnapping as prohibited in § 5-11-102; - (4) Aggravated assault upon a law enforcement officer or an employee of a correctional facility as prohibited in § 5-13-211, if a Class Y felony; - (5) Rape as prohibited in § 5-14-103; - (6) Sexual extortion as prohibited in § 5-14-113; - (7) Sexual assault in the first degree as prohibited in § 5-14- 124 and sexual assault in the second degree as prohibited in § 5-14-125; - (8) Incest as prohibited in § 5-26-202; - (9) Endangering the welfare of an incompetent person in the first degree as prohibited in § 5-27-201;
+- (A)The age at which the offense was committed; - (B)The circumstances surrounding the offense; - (C) The length of time since the offense was committed; - (D) Subsequent work history since the offense was committed; - (E) Employment references since the offense was committed; - (F) Character references since the offense was committed; - (G) Relevance of the offense to the occupational license; and - (H) Other evidence demonstrating that licensure of the applicant does not pose a threat to the health or safety of the public.

+(c) If an individual has a valid criminal conviction for an offense that could disqualify the individual from receiving a license, the disqualification shall not be considered for more than five (5) years from the date of conviction or incarceration or on which probation ends, whichever date is the latest, if the individual:

+(A) Was not convicted for committing a violent or sexual offense; and

+(B) Has not been convicted of any other offense during the five-year disqualification Period.

+(d) A licensing entity shall not, as a basis upon which a license may be granted or denied:

+(1) Use vague or generic terms, including without limitation the phrase "moral turpitude" and "good character"; or

+(2) Consider arrests without a subsequent conviction

+(e) Due to the serious nature of the offenses, the following shall result in permanent disqualification for licensure:

+(1) Capital murder as prohibited in § 5-10-101;

+(2) Murder in the first degree as prohibited in § 5-10-102 and murder in the second degree as prohibited in § 5-10-103;

+(3) Kidnapping as prohibited in § 5-11-102;

+(4) Aggravated assault upon a law enforcement officer or an employee of a correctional facility as prohibited in § 5-13-211, if a Class Y felony;

+(5) Rape as prohibited in § 5-14-103;

+(6) Sexual extortion as prohibited in § 5-14-113;

+(7) Sexual assault in the first degree as prohibited in § 5-14- 124 and sexual assault in the second degree as prohibited in § 5-14-125;

+(8) Incest as prohibited in § 5-26-202;

+(9) Endangering the welfare of an incompetent person in the first degree as prohibited in § 5-27-201;

-- (37) Endangering the welfare of a minor in the first degree as prohibited in § 5-27-205; - (38) Adult abuse that constitutes a felony as prohibited in § 5-28-103; and - (39) Arson as prohibited in § 5-38-301. - (f) This chapter does not preclude a licensing entity from taking emergency action against a licensee as authorized under § 25-15-211 for the sake of public health, safety, or welfare. - (g) The permanent disqualification for an offense listed in subsection (e) of this section does not apply to an individual who holds a valid license on the effective date of this chapter.
+(10) Endangering the welfare of a minor in the first degree as prohibited in § 5-27-205;

+(11) Adult abuse that constitutes a felony as prohibited in § 5-28-103; and

+(12) Arson as prohibited in § 5-38-301.

+(f) This chapter does not preclude a licensing entity from taking emergency action against a licensee as authorized under § 25-15-211 for the sake of public health, safety, or welfare.

+(g) The permanent disqualification for an offense listed in subsection (e) of this section does not apply to an individual who holds a valid license on the effective date of this chapter.